monpeco/asynchronous-javascript/module1/module1.md

 * onmouseleave - handles mouseleave events
 * onkeypress - handles keypress events

-The general format for the name of the event attributes is: "on" + "eventType".
-Event handler functions can be assigned to the event attributes to handle events.
+The general format for the name of the event attributes is: `on` + `eventType`. **Event handler functions can be assigned to the event attributes** to handle events.

 Notice how an event handler function is assigned to an event attribute: